rubinj30/smarta/README.md

 I considered setting up a full-stack application, caching and formatting the data there and then serving it up to my React front-end.
 But, for the purposes of time, I decided to just setup a front-end and deploy it via Heroku.

+BUT, this is the real reason I chose this challenge - https://www.youtube.com/watch?v=ylXVITUc2AY

 #### Architectural Decisions
 As I've primarily worked on frontend React applications, i knew I'd do the majority of the heavy lifting in React.